Coryse2/Portfolio-Naturalness/README.md

 4- create a .env at the root of the project then configurate your database (cf .env.example))

-Launch your server and enjoy naturalness!
+Launch your server and enjoy Lumen Naturalness!